Use Your Electronic Craftcutter to Make Your Own Putz House Windowframes

 One of my concerns was that the windowpane openings on the smallest windows are so tiny that I’d be demanding a ridiculous amount of precision out of a household device.
 Still, the graphics software I used to design our “cello sheets” will export .svg files, and the software I use to drive my cutter will import those files, so I figure, what could it cost to experiment?

 The first experiment involved taking the outline from a cello sheet directly into an .svg file.
 (If you’ve printed any of our cello sheets you will recognize the outlines.)
 If you right-click on the graphic to the right, you should be able to download the .svg version to your hard drive.)

-If you’re new to all this, you should not only read the manuals for your cutter and your software, you should also notice that there’s a tendancy for cutter software to show the cutting mat 90 “sideways” compared to the way you would expect it to go.
+If you’re new to all this, you should not only read the manuals for your cutter and your software, you should also notice that some software tends to show the cutting mat 90 “sideways” compared to the way you would expect it to go.

 The dotted line within the white area on the virtual screen represents the area within which the craftcutter can actually cut.
 So when you align your pattern within the cutter, be sure that none of your cuts are outside that line.

 If you want to try one of my SVG files, please do not resize the graphic.
 If you accidentally do, then close your file without saving it and try again.

 For my first experiment, I used a brand new Cricut-brand cutting mat and gold “vellum” that I got at Jo-Anne’s.
 (This media was #10709033U from The Paper Company, Lincoln Park, NJ.
 I’ve seen it at other craft stores, but haven’t been able to find an online source for you.)

 My pattern required hundreds of individual “cuts,” so the cutter took nearly a half hour to cut the whole sheet.
 The photo to the right shows the vellum once the cutter was done with it.
 (Click on it to see a bigger photo.)

 As you can see from the photo below, each window and each windowpane came off the mat one at a time.